Steam hammer: Invention

-It seems probable that the Scottish Engineer James Nasmyth (1808–1890) and his French counterpart François Bourdon (1797–1865) reinvented the steam hammer independently in 1839, both trying to solve the same problem of forging shafts and cranks for the increasingly large steam engines used in locomotives and paddle boats.
+It seems probable that the Scottish engineer James Nasmyth (1808–1890) and his French counterpart François Bourdon (1797–1865) reinvented the steam hammer independently in 1839, both trying to solve the same problem of forging shafts and cranks for the increasingly large steam engines used in locomotives and paddle boats.
+An 1847 report suggests the inventor to have been the American Lewis Kirk, however.
 In Nasmyth's 1883 "autobiography", written by Samuel Smiles, he described how the need arose for a paddle shaft for Isambard Kingdom Brunel's new transatlantic steamer SS Great Britain, with a 30 in diameter shaft, larger than any that had been previously forged.
 He came up with his steam hammer design, making a sketch dated 24 November 1839, but the immediate need disappeared when the practicality of screw propellers was demonstrated and the Great Britain was converted to that design.

 Nasmyth showed his design to all visitors.

 Bourdon came up with the idea of what he called a "Pilon" in 1839 and made detailed drawings of his design, which he also showed to all engineers who visited the works at Le Creusot owned by the brothers Adolphe and Eugène Schneider.

 However, the Schneiders hesitated to build Bourdon's radical new machine.

 Bourdon and Eugène Schneider visited the Nasmyth works in England in the middle of 1840, where they were shown Nasmyth's sketch.

 This confirmed the feasibility of the concept to Schneider.

 In 1840 Bourdon built the first steam hammer in the world at the Schneider & Cie works at Le Creusot.

 It weighed 2500 kg and lifted to 2 m.
 The Schneiders patented the design in 1841.

 Nasmyth visited Le Creusot in April 1842.
 By his account, Bourdon took him to the forge department so he might, as he said, "see his own child".
 Nasmyth said "there it was, in truth-a thumping child of my brain!"

 After returning from France in 1842 Nasmyth built his first steam hammer in his Patricroft foundry in Manchester, England, adjacent to the (then new) Liverpool and Manchester Railway and the Bridgewater Canal.

 In 1843 a dispute broke out between Nasmyth and Bourdon over priority of invention of the steam hammer.
 Nasmyth, an excellent publicist, managed to convince many people that he was the first.